Why is Sales Motivation Important to Your Business

 At the current time are you looking for those motivated wholly on closing a sale?

-If retaining longtime sales people takes a backseat to having salespeople who are fully motivated but may not stay long term, a commission sales plan may be your best bet.
+If retaining longtime salespeople takes a backseat to have salespeople who are fully motivated but may not stay long-term, a commission sales plan may be your best bet.

 What’s the average length of your sales cycle?

 If closing a deal takes a long time, you will be hard-pressed to find commission-only sales reps who will be happy to stay with you.

 Short sales cycles are great for commission-based pay.

 Keep in mind that the average age of today’s industrial salesperson is 36 and about 60% have either graduated or had some college training or had some college training.Avg age of today’s salesperson is 36 and 60% has either graduated or had some college training Click To Tweet